rmugg/server_watch/README.md

 # server_watch
 Server_watch is an ppindicator script that checks for server avalibility and displays connectivity through the use of icons and labels.
 This script works by pinging a single packet to the active connection ip found inside the settings.ini every 7 seconds, if the ping is successful the 'active.png' icon is displayed and if unsuccessful the 'inactive.png' is displayed.
 Upon connection switch from the menu the 'try.png' icon is displayed as a placeholder until the next ping replaces it.

 I took these icons from icons8.com so if you wish to replace these with your ones of your own choosing feel free to do so.
-You just need to make sure the icon names are identical to the originals and are'.png'.
+You just need to make sure the icon names are identical to the originals and are of '.png' type.

 ![](https://user-images.githubusercontent.com/64331791/91877366-e4969e80-ec4b-11ea-8be1-bc0e90ddba91.png)